 Mollie was gone.
 She left halfway through that book.
-That girl said “Where’s my money (hay), I’m gonna follow the money,” and she went to another farm.
+That girl said “Where’s my money (or straw/hay), I’m gonna follow the money,” and she went to another farm.
 Now, maybe she was turned into glue there after the book ended, but she was happy.
 She only knew how to spell her name (which reminds me of wealthy people who go “The only thing I ever write is my signature on the check.”) and she made sure she was always where she was most comfortable.

 I feel like I can learn something from her.
 The bougie bitches like me and her only care about money and the joy that money is supposed to bring.
 And as long as we follow the rules and follow the capital (since the bougie don’t have to work, at least not like the proletariat), we’re set.
 These old cynics like Benjamin and the apolitical educated elite can just watch as shit hits the fan, I’m gonna be fine and comfortable because I followed the rules, and made sure I got what I needed to stay comfortable.